Department of Environmental Science and Policy

 ESP courses tend to be laboratory-intensive and quantitative; a major goal being the acquisition of advanced skills in utilizing analytical tools - such as statistical software, mapping applications and geographic information systems (GIS).
 This combination of a strong science core with applied environmental technologies allows an Environmental Science graduate to pursue either graduate study in the sciences or immediate entry-level employment with an environmental engineering firm, government agency or non-governmental organization.

 The minimum number of credits required for the major is 72 (depending on course selections) plus the University's Core curriculum.
-Some of the departmental major requirements may overlap with the Core curriculum, allowing the students to double-count and be very efficient in course selection.
+Some of the departmental major requirements may overlap with the Core curriculum, allowing students to double-count and be very efficient in course selection.
 A student must achieve at least a 2.0 grade point average and must earn at least a C- in each course applied toward completion of the major.

 Required courses for all majors in the department: